compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

 ### Summary

 Julia's SSA-form IR comprises a sequence of statements, which can be broken down into a collection of basic blocks.
-Each basic block begins with a (potentially empty) collection of phi nodes, followed by a seqeuence of statements, and potentially finished by a _terminator_ (goto, goto-if-not, return).
+Each basic block begins with a (potentially empty) collection of phi nodes, followed by a sequence of statements, and potentially finished by a _terminator_ (goto, goto-if-not, return).
 Control flow is dictated by the terminators at the end of basic blocks -- if there is no terminator then we "fall through" to the next basic block.

 ## Julia Compiler's IR Datastructure